-We have an extensive list of policies at Biscovey Academy.
+We have an extensive list of policies for the Aspire Academy Trust/Biscovey Academy.
 The policies ensure your child's academic, emotional and physical wellbeing is outstanding at all times.
-Below you will find a list of Ofsted statutory policies and important policies relating to key procedures.
+Below you will find a list of policies the DfE require to be published online,together with some important policies relating to key procedures.

-A selection of non-statutory policies that may be of interest can be found under Parents/Useful Links & Downloads.
+A selection of further policies that may be of interest can be found under Parents/Useful Links & Downloads.

 If you aren't able to locate the policy you require, or have a query relating to a school procedure, then please contact the school office.